 From notes by Donald Whyte, author of A Dictionary of Scottish Emigrants to Canada before Confederation: “The Donald Gillespie who was the father of Malcolm had a second wife and more children, a Robert and an Archibald, both mentioned in the diary above.
 From the narrative is would appear that Archibald had a farm and was well settled in, while Robert had selected land on which he would build his place.
 The location must have been reasonably close to Winnipeg.
 It does seem strange indeed that Malcolm never once says he is visiting a brother Archibald or a brother Robert.
 Was Mrs Thompson a sister?”

 My Notes: I have often visited Cannington area and the graves in the cemeteries of the original Islay folk who settled here.
 And I found Malcolm’s farm not far from the village centre.
 There is a plaque on the fence where he is buried that honours his contributions to this community.
 What I find sad is it is highly unlikely these families in the West every saw Malcolm again, nor he them.
 Malcolm’s three sons became doctors in the area, one dying very young, and another Paul, leaving for South Africa, never to return because there was no one home left to come back to.
-Paul died of bubonic plague serving others in war time and also got caught up in hunting for diamonds.
+Paul died of bubonic plague having recently married, after serving others in war time.
+He also got caught up in hunting for diamonds.
 The tragedies in these families speaks to the suffering that the stoic Scots bore in their lifetime, yet how they overcame and had good lives nonetheless.